najiemayo/Couch_SGE_BRCA2_MAVE_Mayo_NCI_joint_analysis/README.md

 - [License](#license)

 # Overview
 ``VarCall`` aims to provide a comprehensive statistical model for SGE data analysis, including the modeling of batch effects, and the prediction of variant effects.
-The package utilizes a Bayesian hierachical two Gaussian components modeling.
+The package utilizes a Bayesian hierarchical two Gaussian components modeling.
 The package should be able to run on all major platforms (e.g. BSD, GNU/Linux, OS X, Windows) as long as R and related R Packages are installed.

 # System Requirements
 ## Hardware requirements